Estimated reading time: 5 minutes

 Are you interested in becoming an electrician?

 It can be an exciting and rewarding career choice.
-The job outlook shows that demand will be higher than the average between now and 2028.
+According to the BLS, as of November 2019, the job outlook shows that demand will be higher than the average between now and 2028.

-There is a process and a path that you have to take to become an electrician.
+You have to take a process and a path to become an electrician.

 How long does it take to become an electrician?
 Keep reading to find out.